zmad5306/compose-reorderable-grid/README.md

 Built while shipping a real product.
 Refined by breaking it repeatedly.

-If this saves you a weekend — or prevents one late‑night rage‑refactor — it’s done its job.
+If this saves you a weekend — or prevents one late-night rage-refactor — it’s done its job.

 ---